mrLuisFer/faq-accordion-card/README.md

 This challenge is simple, there are many ways to solve it but this was the way I wanted and I was able to solve it

+We recommend that you use the Live Sass and Live Server extension of VsCode to display the HTML and Sass

 **💫Where to find me**

 - [GitHub](https://github.com/mrLuisFer)